mzrd91/Genetic-Programming-Binary-Encoding/README.md

 - **Floating-point Values:** These are the decoded real values corresponding to the bit-string for variables $x1$, $x2$, and $x3$.
 - **Fitness Value:** This is the fitness value of the best solution, indicating how well this solution optimizes the objective function.

+## Visualization
+This plot shows the best fitness value in each generation for all 30 runs.
+The black line represents the average best fitness value across all runs per generation.
+This visualization helps in understanding how quickly the algorithm converges and how the fitness values improve over generations.

 [Fitness Progression Over Generations](images/image.png)

 ## License